emcdona1/field_classification/README.md

 ---

 ## Contributors and licensing
-This code base has been developed by Beth McDonald ([emcdona1](https://github.com/emcdona1)) and Allison Chen ([allisonchen23](https://github.com/allisonchen23)), under the guidance of Dr. Francisco Iacobelli ([fiacobelli](https://github.com/fiacobelli)), Dr. Matt von Konrat, Dr. Rachel Trana([rtrana](https://github.com/rtrana)), and Dr. Tom Campbell.
+This code has been developed by Beth McDonald ([emcdona1](https://github.com/emcdona1), NEIU) and Allison Chen ([allisonchen23](https://github.com/allisonchen23), UCLA), under the guidance of Dr. Matthew Von Konrat (Field Museum), Dr. Francisco Iacobelli ([fiacobelli](https://github.com/fiacobelli), NEIU), Dr. Rachel Trana ([rtrana](https://github.com/rtrana), NEIU), and Dr. Tom Campbell (NEIU).

-This code has been constructed for the Field Museum Gantz Family Collections Center, under the direction of Dr. Matt von Konrat, Head of Botanical Collections at the Field.
-Please contact him for licensing inquiries.
+Code development and testing was made possible thanks to [the Grainger Bioinformatics Center](https://www.fieldmuseum.org/science/labs/grainger-bioinformatics-center) at the Field Museum.
+This project has been constructed for the Field Museum Gantz Family Collections Center, under the direction of [Dr. Matthew Von Konrat](https://www.fieldmuseum.org/about/staff/profile/16), Head of Botanical Collections at the Field.
+Please contact Dr. Von Konrat for licensing inquiries.

-## Software requirements
-All code is written in Python 3 and has been tested in Python 3.4.3 and 3.7.0.